ICSRate/webpage/README.md

   6. Create a pull request to merge changes to master

-  Don't make changes directly to master!! (changes to the readme are ok)
+  Don't make changes directly to master!! (changes to the readme are ok) Pull requests require at least one other person to approve a merge, but you can force a merge with admin privileges if really necessary.

 ## Writing/testing code locally
   1. Make sure you are in the `ics-rate` directory